 - Fold into your next apple pie or cobbler for a little accent flavor.

-- Add to an appetizer cheese board along with crackers and nuts.
+- Add to an appetizer cheese board or charcuterie board along with crackers and nuts.

 - Use it in place of apple sauce for a side dish.
 This chutney, however, is a chunky sauce, so you may want to use a stick blender to purée it a bit.